Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 If you bring them up first, they are no longer objections.

-And here’s your Bonus .5 Q&A
+And here’s your Bonus Question

-3.5 What happens if a bride wants to book me without meeting up first?
+Q3.5 What happens if a bride wants to book me without meeting up first?

-You're going to meet a lot of people at weddings.
-It's not uncommon for a guest or a bridesmaid to have seen your work at a wedding you both attended, love the results and want to hire you on the phone.
-Please, just take a little time to talk to each other before you move forward.
+You’re going to meet a lot of people at weddings.
+It’s not uncommon for a guest or a bridesmaid to have seen your work, the way work at a wedding you both attended, love the results and want to hire you on the phone.

 I DO NOT recommend booking a bride without talking with her first.
 And let me tell you, it will be oh-so-tempting to do so.